bravedave/dvc/Readme.md

   * pure
   * materialcss

-Running
+## Running
 * Use Composer to Install this
-  i.
-Install Composer etc.
+  1. Install Composer etc.
-  i.
-Download the Example Folder
+  1. Download the Example Folder
-  i.
-In that Folder (i.e. cd <folder>), where the composer.json is
+  1. In that Folder (i.e. cd <folder>), where the composer.json is
-  i. composer install
+  1. composer install